y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 **AMCL part:**

-In order to account for the odometry drift, we employ an algorithm that compare the pre-loaded map against the lidar data and extrapolate the localization error from dead reckoning.
+In order to account for the odometry drift, we employ an algorithm that compares the pre-loaded map against the lidar data and extrapolate the localization error from dead reckoning.

 In order for the amcl algorithm to work, all the frames in the tf tree need to be explicitly linked to the map frame (e.g. laser to base_link), and the base_frame, global_frame, laser_frame in the amcl node need to be consistent with the robot's URDF.